lunfardo314/verkle/README.md

 ### The state
 The state is assumed to be an arbitrary collection of the key/value pairs.
 Empty key (`nil` or `""`) in the implementation is a valid key.
-The state assumes the empty key always contains
-serialized binary value of the _trusted setup_.
+The state assumes the empty key always contains serialized binary value of the _trusted setup_ upon which the commitments are calculated.
+So, you can always check if the root commitment contains the commitment to the trusted setup itself.
+The root commitment of the initial state depends of the trusted setup and is predictable.

 **Determinism of the state**: the state is a set of key/value pairs, i.e. no matter the order of how those key/value pairs were added to the storage and trie, the state (and the commitment to it) is the same.

-The key/value store is and impementation of `trie.KVStore` interface.
+The key/value store is and implementation of `trie.KVStore` interface.

 The state is implemented as `trie.State`.
 It contains partitions for key/values pairs of the state, for the trie itself.
-It also contains cache for keeping nodes being updated during bulky state update operations.
+It also contains the cache for keeping nodes being updated during bulky state update operations to make them atomic.

 ### The trie